vaedprasad/StreakIT/Design-Document.md

 	* Use KolodaView to complete challenges with a Tinder-esque card swiping UX
 * `UserProfileViewController.swift`
 	* Display user profile including profile image, name, username, etc.
+* `SelectIconCollectionViewController.swift`
+	* Display collection of icons for user to select

 ## Other